balanced/balanced-docs/overview/rev0/overview.rst

 We respond to support requests and questions through several channels
 including:

--  `IRC`_ for real-time answers to technical support questions
+-  `#balanced on Freenode IRC`_ for real-time answers to technical support questions.
 -  `Stackoverflow`_ for technical questions
 -  `Quora`_ for product and business questions
 -  Email: `support@balancedpayments.com`_